Reins981/Speedcamwarner_Dart/README.md

 app will fall back to the limited data bundled with the repository.

 To avoid excessive network traffic the lookahead requests are rate limited.
-The interval is controlled by the `dosAttackPreventionIntervalDownloads` variable in `lib/rectangle_calculator.dart` (default `30` seconds).
-Adjust this value if you need more frequent updates during development.
+The interval for speed‑camera downloads is controlled by the `dosAttackPreventionIntervalDownloads` variable in `lib/rectangle_calculator.dart` (default `30` seconds).
+Construction area queries use a separate `constructionAreaLookupInterval` (default `120` seconds) to further reduce server load.
+Adjust these values if you need more frequent updates during development.

 ## Project Structure
 - `lib/`: Contains the main application code.